-The Real Estate Development Division operates to preserve and expand the number of mixed income rental and forsale homes in Montgomery County.
+The Real Estate Development Division operates to preserve and expand the number of mixed income rental and for-sale homes Montgomerv in County.
 Through partnerships with local government agencies and both non-profit and profit motivated developers, the Division creates affordable housing and increases the capacity of other sponsors to provide affordable housing.

 The division acquires existing multifamily housing to create and preserve low- to moderate-income market rate housing and to avoid the loss of subsidies for properties developed with federal assistance.
 The Division also develops new multifamily rental housing, typically for residents with a wide range of incomes.
-These developments are part HOC's of Opportunity Housing portfolio and serve low-, moderate-income, and market rate households.
+These developments are part of HOC's Opportunity Housing portfolio and serve low-, moderateincome, and market rate households.

 As HOC's existing portfolio of Opportunity Housing ages, there is an on-going need for modernization and renovation.
 The Division is providing development services to keep this housing in good condition including identifying new sources of funds, developing renovation scopes of work and engaging consultants to manage the redevelopment process.

-division is integral to implementation of one of the major objectives of the HOC 2013-2017 Strategic Plan-vision of HOC as a real estate company.
-Therefore, its activities will focus on expanding its approach and ability to develop mixed-income housing with an emphasis on amenity-rich, larger scale properties that environmentally and financially stable.
-Achieving this objective will require portfolio analysis for existing redevelopment opportunities, prospecting for opportunities, building partnerships, and identifying alternative sources of equity.
+The division is integral to the implementation of one of the major objectives of the HOC 2013-2017 Strategic Plan-vision of HOC as a real estate company.
+Therefore, its activities will focus on expanding its approach and ability to develop mixed-income housing with an emphasis on amenity-rich, larger scale properties that are environmentally financially and stable.
+Achieving this objective will require existing portfolio analysis for redevelopment opportunities, prospecting for opportunities, building partnerships, and identifying alternative sources of equity.

-The Real Estate

-Development

-Division preserves

-and expands mixed

-income housing in
+The Real Estate Development Division preserves and expands mixed income housing in Montgomery County.

-Montgomery

-County.